Django Unchained: Development

 Tarantino finished the script on April 26, 2011, and handed in the final draft to The Weinstein Company.
 In October 2012, frequent Tarantino collaborator RZA said that he and Tarantino had intended to cross over Django Unchained with RZA's Tarantino-presented martial-arts film The Man with the Iron Fists.
 The crossover would have seen a younger version of the blacksmith character from RZA's film appear as a slave in an auction.
 However, scheduling conflicts prevented RZA's participation.

 One inspiration for the film is Corbucci's 1966 Spaghetti Western Django, whose star Franco Nero has a cameo appearance in Django Unchained.
 Another inspiration is the 1975 film Mandingo, about a slave trained to fight other slaves.
-Tarantino included scenes in the snow as a homage to The Great Silence.
+Tarantino included scenes in the snow as a homage to the 1968 film The Great Silence.
 "Silenzio takes place in the snow.
 I liked the action in the snow so much, Django Unchained has a big snow section in the middle," Tarantino said in an interview.
 Tarantino credits the character and attitude of the German dentist turned bounty hunter King Schultz to the German Karl May Wild West films of the 1960s, namely their hero Old Shatterhand.